Black conservatism: United Kingdom

-The Conservative Party were critical of immigration from the Commonwealth during the 1950s and 1960s, culminating in the infamous Rivers of Blood speech delivered by leading Conservative MP Enoch Powell.
-Despite this, there have long been a small number of black conservatives.
-In recent years, the Conservatives have attempted to cultivate more of a following amongst the black community.
+The Conservative Party was critical of immigration from the Commonwealth during the 1950s and 1960s, culminating in the infamous Rivers of Blood speech delivered by leading Conservative MP Enoch Powell.
+Despite this, there have long been a small number of black Conservatives.
 Compared to the United States, the racial divide in the United Kingdom is less pronounced along party lines, due to the difference in racial relations.

-Although black communities in the UK had traditionally supported Labour, in part due to anti-immigration rhetoric used by the Tories, the Conservatives began to actively circulate advertisements aimed at black voters under Margaret Thatcher ahead of the 1983 United Kingdom general election, with themes revolving around equal opportunities, better representation in the police and economic prosperity.
-Black British political consultant and writer Anita Boateng argued that black voters began to take more notice of the Conservative Party in the 1980s and 90s due to their messages based on faith, family values, discipline and aspiration.
+Although black communities in the UK had traditionally supported Labour, the Conservatives began to actively circulate advertisements aimed at black voters under Margaret Thatcher ahead of the 1983 United Kingdom general election, with themes revolving around equal opportunities, better representation in the police and economic prosperity.
+Black British political consultant and writer Anita Boateng argued in a 2020 blogpost that black voters began to take more notice of the Conservative Party in the 1980s and 1990s due to their messages based on faith, family values, discipline and aspiration.

 Most, although not all, black Conservatives in the United Kingdom are of African origin, with either one or both parents originating from Africa and emigrating to the UK, rather than from the Caribbean or elsewhere.
-When the Conservative made efforts to recruit parliamentary candidates given the almost total absence of black members, they found almost all sympathetic blacks were of African heritage.
-Several were 'parachuted' into safe seats during the Cameron leadership era, despite some opposition from local members.
 In 2019, the Conservatives changed tactics to focus on promoting candidates based on talent rather than race to avoid accusations of tokenism.
 Black British Conservative MPs currently serving in the House of Commons are Adam Afriyie, Kwasi Kwarteng, James Cleverly, Kemi Badenoch, Darren Henry, Bim Afolami and solicitor and businesswoman Helen Grant.
 In the 2019 United Kingdom general election, the Conservatives fielded a record number of 76 black and ethnic minority candidates, a 72% increase on the 2017 election.

 Ahead of the 2021 London mayoral election, the Conservatives selected former youth worker and journalist Shaun Bailey as their candidate.

 Conservative MP Kemi Badenoch was a candidate during the July 2022 Conservative Party leadership election and was elected leader in 2024.

 The eurosceptic UK Independence Party has selected a number of ethnic minority and black candidates to stand for office including Winston McKenzie, London Assembly member David Kurten, and MEP Steven Woolfe.
 Television chef Rustie Lee was also selected, but later renounced her support.

-Other notable black conservatives in the United Kingdom include education reformer and writer Katharine Birbalsingh, who described her views as being "small c conservative – a social conservative", according to BBC News, and commentators Calvin Robinson and Inaya Folarin Iman.
+Other notable black conservatives in the United Kingdom include education reformer and writer Katharine Birbalsingh, who described her views as being "small c conservative – a social conservative", according to BBC News, and commentators Calvin Robinsonand Inaya Folarin Iman.